codepol/footballdb/README.md

 report_topcap.sql - Report to show the stadiums with with a capacity over 50,000.
 This is the predecessor of the rep_topcapx and demonstrates the ability to format columns heading for SQL reports.
 Can be run using the @ symbol in SQL PLus.

-fsdb_model_screenshots.docx - An illustrative image Shows the relationship between the tables and views in the schema.
+fsdb_model_screenshots.docx - An illustrative image showing the relationship between the tables and views in the schema with prinary key and foreign key links.

 <i> Technical Data: </i>